kaminiravichandran/Kamini_Data_Science_Portfolio/README.md

+Instruction: Click on the Project Name to view my Projects in Github

 ![](/images/creditcardfraudhome.jpg)
 ### [Credit Card Fraud Detection](https://github.com/kaminiravichandran/credit-card-fraud-final)
 Throughout the financial sector, machine learning algorithms are being developed to detect fraudulent transactions.
 In this project I used the dataset from Kaggle which contains transactions made by credit cards in September 2013 by european cardholders.
 I used python to predict if a transaction was credit card fraud.
 For confidentiality reasons only 2 variables were exposed and I used those to detect traces of fraud.
 I Trained the algorithm to detect the outlier (which is the fraud).
 Finally, I was able to detect 30% of fraud transactions correctly and 71 out of 28500 as fraud which is 2% of fraud which is a small amount.
 But If we are able to implement this in a company we can reduce the credit card fraud and save money for the company.